 RuPaul's Drag Race.
 But no one can deny that her resume is impressive.
 Jaymes is the self-proclaimed "Swiss Army Knife" of drag, according to her bio on VH1's website, meaning that she can sing, sew, act, dance, and perform with puppets.

 her upcoming performances on her Instagram profile.
-She'll be hosting a RuPaul's Drag Race viewing party at D.I.X. in her hometown of Milwaukee, Wisconsin on March 24.
-After that, you can catch Jaymes at The Cafe in San Francisco on April 7.
+She'll be hosting a in her hometown of Milwaukee, Wisconsin on March 24.
+After that, you can RuPaul's Drag Race viewing party at D.I.X. catch Jaymes at The Cafe in San Francisco on April 7.
 Earlier this month, Jaymes appeared at clubs in Seattle, Austin, and Houston.
 But with all of those aforementioned skills, Jaymes certainly has a lot of outlets to share her talents with the world.

 She'll be at The Monster in the Big Apple, where she seems to appear every so often, on March 24 for a RuPaul's Drag Race viewing party, she posted on Instagram.
 Peppermint also performs at New York's Rise Bar every Monday, and she has had some recent shows at The Ritz.
 But Peppermint has also been known to have gigs outside of New York, too.
 So far this year, she has performed in Chicago, Wilkes-Barre, Pennsylvania, and New Haven, Connecticut.
 Where will Peppermint bring her freshness next?

 Sasha will next be appearing in March Dragness at R Place in Seattle on March 25 and Drag Nation: The Great 8 at Tracks in Denver on March 31, according to her website.
-She also has her own show called Nightgowns every second Thursday of the month at Bizarre Bushwick in New York.
+She also has her own show called every second Thursday of the month at Bizarre Bushwick in New York.
 If Sasha can make it in New York, well, you know the rest.
 Nightgowns

 according to her official show bio.
 She even beat RuPaul's Drag Race alum Alyssa Edwards in one.
 Trinity is also a former Miss Pulse and performed at the Orlando nightclub where the deadly mass shooting occurred last June one week before the attack, her bio says.

 according to her website.
 Trinity will also continue to hit the road this month and throughout the summer, making stops all over the U.S. in places like Alabama, Texas, and California, as well as the U.K., Scandinavia, and Germany.
 Catch Trinity while you can!